PennyTrain/Bazinga/README.md

 ![Screenshot of the rules in day mode](./assets/imgs/readme.images/browser-day-rules.png)

-* Along with this when a rule is hovered over it increases in size to be better displayed.
+* Along with this when a rule is hovered over it iSSncreases in size to be better displayed.

 * The game box buttons light up blue when hovered over, along with text displaying above keeping score count.
 It also shows what exactly the player and computer picked.